Environment Protection Authority (Victoria): Compliance and enforcement

-In 2023, the EPA investigated an oil spill that was effecting the water of St Kilda Beach, Victoria and the neighboring Elwood Beach.
+In January 2023, EPA investigated an oil spill that was effecting the water of St Kilda Beach, Victoria and the neighboring Elwood Beach.
 Swimmers were advised to avoid going into the water due to an oily substance that was found in the water.
 The organizations was also investigating reports of dead fish turning up on the beach and whether it was related to the oil.